Nettify Hotel Network Design — Wi-Fi Built for Hospitality

 IPTVcast

-Hotel IPTV with casting, in-room ordering, and guest messaging — serverless, any TV.
+Hotel IPTV with casting, in-room ordering, and guest messaging — runs on any TV, smart or with a compact STB.

 Cast

 Secure hotel casting with automatic pairing — no QR codes, no PINs.
-Standalone or with IPTV.
+Works standalone or with IPTV.

 Connect

-Managed hotel Wi-Fi with dual-ISP failover — the certified network foundation.
+Managed hotel Wi-Fi with dual-ISP failover — designed, run, and monitored by one team.

 Sign